George Hillyard: Marriage and tennis career

-In 1905, at 41 years of age, Hillyard lost the final at the Bad Homburg tournament against Anthony Wilding.
+In 1905, at 41 years of age, Hillyard lost the final at the Championship of Europe in Bad Homburg against Anthony Wilding.
 He entered the Wimbledon Championships 1906, conceding a walkover to Arthur Gore.
 Being assigned secretary of the All England Club in 1907, he never entered the Championships again.
 However, he did continue to play minor tournaments such as at Eastbourne, Yorkshire and Leicester until 1914.
 After the Great War, at 55 years of age, he competed at his home tournament at Leicester and even won the mixed doubles alongside Gladys Lamplough.

 In 1908, he competed at the London Olympic Games and won the gold medal in doubles alongside Reginald Doherty.
 However, although being great fan of the Olympics in general, he was less enthusiastic about the idea of tennis being a part of it.
 In his book Forty Years of First Class Lawn Tennis, published in 1924, he wrote: "As for lawn tennis in conjunction with the Olympic Games, the whole thing is a inconguous farce.
 You could as well have Olympic cricket or Olympic golf.
 It is difficult to believe that players or public can treat the matter seriously or care two straws about it.
 Why it is wanted, or tolerated, when we already have the Davis Cup, is beyond my comprehension."